Blended PBL SupportEducation Support

-- Demonstrations, training sessions and workshops on the use of emerging technologies for education
+- Demonstrations, events, training sessions and workshops on instructional design in the context of blended PBL;

 In need for support?

-- Have your questions answered by the library, or redirected to an expert at the e-learning support team
+- Have your questions answered by the library, or redirected to an expert at the Blended PBL Support team;

-Of course, we welcome your ideas on other emerging technologies for learning and instruction!
+Of course, we welcome your ideas about new technologies, whether it’s online or offline, for learning and instruction!

 Themes, topics and projects

-e-Learning or e-Education is often a means to facilitate teaching or learning processes.
-We currently work within 4 themes giving a framework for our projects and activities.
-The quadrants in the picture (e.g. e-interaction) refer to information on these themes.
+Blended teaching methods are a means to facilitate teaching or learning activities.
+We currently work within four main themes, providing a framework for our projects and support offer.
+The quadrants in the picture (e.g. interaction) refer to information on these themes.

-Themes describe topics or activities giving content to the theme (e.g. collaborative knowledge building as an example of interaction) and if applicable (used within a project) we eventually describe tools as an option serving the aimed-for activity.
+Themes describe topics or activities giving content to the theme (e.g. collaborative knowledge building as an example of interaction) and if applicable, we describe online and offline tools as an option serving the aimed-for activity.
 Our projects are connected to at least one of the themes.

-For every project you can address the corresponding contact person.
-For general questions related to e-leaning, contact us via firstname.lastname@example.org.
+For every project, you can address the corresponding contact person.
+For general questions related to Blended teaching methods, contact us via firstname.lastname@example.org.

-The following means to serve as inspiration and will be updated on a regular basis, based on current or upcoming projects or topics of interest.
+The following means to serve as inspiration, based on current or upcoming projects or topics of interest.